 "Come, my love!" he rasped out in gasping passion.
 "Come again and again for me!"
 Feeling her cling to him, his movements became savage and raw.
-He plunged again and again, Wender Wightning wringing orgasm after orgasm out of her until his body jerked like a mad whipcrack and his flaming seed flowed through her like honey. ...and only your kiss can put out the fire.

-Just then she moaned, her last orgasm shattering through her like a million glowing stars.
-By this time she was so exhausted she melted against him, her world filled with a glow and a warmth that sent her into the sweet oblivion of sleep.
+He plunged again and again, wringing orgasm after orgasm out of her until his body jerked like a mad whip crack and his flaming seed flowed through her like honey.
+Suddenly, she moaned, her last orgasm shattering through her like a million glowing stars.
+She was so exhausted, she melted against him, her world filled with a glow and a warmth that sent her into the sweet oblivion of sleep.

 The ghostly presence in the music room looked up past the rafters, and into the bedroom they occupied, and smiled.
-She remembered the night she had directed, or misdirected... that one bolt of lightning to break through eons of time- 1800 1900 2000 -until she'd found the perfect mate for her son.
+She remembered the night she had directed, or misdirected-that one bolt of lightning to break through eons of time- 1800, 1900, 2000 -until she had found the perfect mate for her son.

 Maybe now Sarafina could rest in peace.

-Shapter Four he next day while darkness still hovered, she awoke, the handsome magician still asleep beside her.
-She turned, looking at him as he slept.
+Chapter 8 The next day while darkness still hovered, she awoke, the handsome magician still asleep beside her.
+She turned, watching him as he slept.
 She could hardly believe he was here with her.
-Being careful not to wake him, her hands stroked the muscled chest, the strong, chiseled jaw, the soft, lush, pillowy lips.
+Being careful not to wake him, her hands stroked his muscled chest, his strong, chiseled jaw, and his soft, lush, pillowy lips.
 She wanted to steal a kiss, but didn't dare.
 If she woke him, he would leave her, and she wanted to enjoy this moment as long as possible.
-Her dreams that night had been those of a blue night, silver moon... and him!
-She'd felt his kiss, his weight on her, his thrusting hips and his engorged cock driving into her.
-She knew now that because of his concern for her he had stepped out of his dark world of mourning, and into hers, bringing her passion she never knew existed.
+Her dreams that night had been those of a blue night, a silver moon, and him.
+She'd felt his kiss, his weight on her, his thrusting hips, and his rockhard cock driving into her.
+She knew now because of his concern for her he had stepped out of his dark world of mourning, and into hers, bringing her passion she never knew existed.
 The best part was, she knew this was only the beginning.
-He would come again.
-Wrapped in hard, tantalizing flesh, or perhaps he might drift in on a breeze...on a sigh...a whisper.
-It might be anywhere...in her bedroom, on the couch, by the pool.
+He would come again wrapped in hard, tantalizing flesh, or perhaps he might drift in on a breeze, a sigh, or a whisper.
+It might be anywhere-in her bedroom, at night in her bed, bathing, walking, resting.
 And she would welcome him any way she could have him.
-She would feel his arms surround her, caressing her, touching her secret place.
-Her eyes would close, a moan would escape her lips, and perhaps she would even cry out while his hands Tender Kightning moved inside her.
-As of this moment she was his slave, his victim.
+She would feel his arms surround her, caressing her, touching her in all the places that craved the feel of his hands, his mouth.
+Her eyes would close, a moan would escape her lips, and perhaps she would even cry out while his fingers moved inside her.
+As of this moment, she was his slave, his victim.
 She lived for his touch.